 The global wine industry worth 28 billion Euros in 2015 has provided enormous economic benefits for economies through its earnings from exports, employment and economic growth.
 For example, the Californian wine industry produced $59.9 billion in economic value for California in 2005.
 Whereas, on a smaller scale the value of Washington’s wine industry totalled $998 million.
 In total, the US viticulture industry as a whole generated $128.1 billion for the US economy in 2005.
 In addition, wine tourism; an offshoot of the wine industry has become an industry in itself, contributing more than $500 million to rural and regional Australia each year.

 Moreover, the viticulture industry creates a substantial number of jobs.
 In Australia, there were over 28000 jobs connected to the viticulture industry in 2008.
 In Washington State, the industry employs more than 11000 people.
 However, in communities that are highly dependent on viticulture, a poor season that does not employ many labourers involves much unemployment and a downward spiral of hardship to the detriment of these communities.

 Negative Economic Impacts

-Ultimately, winemaking industry has had a mix of positive and negative impacts on the world.
-This includes the negative environmental impacts of agrichemical pollution and a significant change of the landscape.
-However, the social impact of winemaking industry is debatable, depending on whether social interaction has increased or decreased and whether health benefits are considered.
-Finally, the winemaking industry has predominately had an enormous economic benefits for those economies involved in the industry, such as Australia.
+Ultimately, the winemaking industry has had a mix of positive and negative impacts on the world.
+This includes the negative environmental impacts of agrichemical pollution and a significant change in the landscape.
+However, the social impact of the winemaking industry is debatable, depending on whether social interaction has increased or decreased and whether health benefits are considered.
+Finally, the winemaking industry has predominately had enormous economic benefits for those economies involved in the industry, such as Australia.

 © 2018 Billy Zhang